xerris/dotnet-templates/README.md

 dotnet new xerris-service --name Company.Project.ServiceName
 ```

+Templates can be checked for updates with `dotnet new --update-check` and
+updated with `dotnet new --update-apply`.

 ## Adding New Templates

 Any new templates added under the `src/Templates` folder will be included in the